Home Schooling Opportunities

-Burritt on the Mountain is excited to offer a new year of our Home School Happenings.
-Every month features an enrichment lesson that focuses on science, history, art, or a combination of the three.
-Each lesson includes a hands-on learning experience, an oral presentation, and a handout that features information and follow-up activities about the month’s topic.
-In our historic park and woodland environment, learning comes alive!
+Burritt on the Mountain educators are excited to offer a new year of Home School Happenings.
+Each month we offer an enrichment lesson that focuses on history, science, art, or a combination of the three.
+Each lesson includes a hands-on learning experience that utilizes our historic 1800s park and/or the beautiful woodland setting and trails.
+A handout that includes topical information and follow-up activities is provided.

 Join us for another exciting year of home school classes at Burritt on the Mountain!
 We delight in finding ways to integrate history, science, and art into fun and fulfilling enrichment lessons for your student here at our unique museum site on Monte Sano.
 Each lesson includes a short oral presentation, a hands-on learning experience, and a handout featuring information and follow-up activities related to that month's topic.
 Learning comes alive at Burritt thanks to our lovely mountaintop setting, historic park, and 167-acre campus!